Singapore bankers rattled by Asian moves to chase undeclared wealth

 For local banks in Indonesia and elsewhere, the pressure on Singapore is opening up opportunities at home.

-"The hope is that with the tax amnesty, more funds will be returned to Indonesia," said Jahja Setiaatmadja, president director of Bank Central Asia (BBCA.JK), Indonesia’s biggest bank by market value.
+"The hope is that with the tax amnesty, more funds will be returned to Indonesia," said Jahja Setiaatmadja, president director of Bank Central Asia, Indonesia's biggest bank by market value.

 For Singapore-based banks, the move towards data sharing means radically changing a model that had been mainly based on their ability to offer strict client privacy in a low-tax environment.

-Swiss wealth managers including UBS UBSG.VX and Credit Suisse CSGN.VX were fined by U.S. regulators for allowing clients to deposit untaxed money, and still face lawsuits elsewhere.
+Swiss wealth managers including UBS and Credit Suisse were fined by U.S. regulators for allowing clients to deposit untaxed money, and still face lawsuits elsewhere.

 "Everybody's in limbo right now," said a senior banker in Singapore.
 "Clients are scared about opening new accounts and asking whether certain structures work."